 The exact people on your support team will depend on your situation and your goals, but most teams include some combination of the following people.

 Your family doctor will assess your needs, rule out other causes, work with you to plan a course of action, support you in selecting other team members, and monitor progress.
 Some service providers, like psychiatrists, can only be accessed through a family doctor.
 This process is called a referral.

 A psychiatrist is a medical doctor with a specialty in the diagnosis and treatment of mental illnesses.
 They can prescribe medication and use counselling to support recovery.
 You usually need a referral from your family doctor to see a psychiatrist.
 Psychiatrists’ fees are covered by provincial and territorial health plans.

-Psychologists and registered or certified counsellors (such as a Registered Professional Counsellor or Registered Clinical Counsellor) are trained to assess mental health problems and use different counselling or other methods.
-This often includes teaching different skills to help improve well-being.
-Psychologists and counsellors are not medical doctors and can’t prescribe medications.
-You can make an appointment with a psychologist or counsellor on your own—you don’t need a doctor’s referral.
-A psychologist’s and counsellor’s fees are not covered under all provincial or territorial health plans.
-Ask your private insurance company or workplace benefits provider if they cover the cost of consultations.
+Registered or certified counsellors (such as a Registered Professional Counsellor or Registered Clinical Counsellor) are trained to assess mental health problems and use different counselling or other methods.
+This often includes teaching different skills to help improve well-being. ounsellors are not medical doctors and can’t prescribe medications.
+You can make an appointment with a counsellor on your own—you don’t need a doctor’s referral.
+A counsellor’s fees are not covered under all provincial or territorial health plans.
+Ask your private insurance company or workplace benefits provider if they cover services provided by a counsellor.

 Other mental health professionals

 There are many different mental health professionals who can assist you with your recovery process and support your goals.
 If you’re seeing a care provider, they may suggest that you team up with other mental health professionals such as a nurse, social worker, or occupational therapist.
 You may also be able to access these professionals privately.
 Some fees may not be covered by your provincial or territorial health plan, so ask about costs and coverage when you make your appointments.